aviaryan/Clipjump/ReadMe.txt

 •Data-Types are meaningless for Clipjump.It just stores everything.
 •Control Clipboards only by using Ctrl+x,Ctrl+c and Ctrl+v.
 •Not Mandatory to perform Copy and Cut operations using Ctrl+C and Ctrl+X. Even an application's Copy and Cut will be transferred to Clipjump.
-•Clipjump History Tool - View, search and restore old clipboard items.
-•FIX Clipboards at certain positions via FIXATE Option •Add selective Data to Windows Clipboard if needed.
+•Clipjump History Tool - View, search and restore old clipboard items •FIX Clipboards at certain positions via FIXATE Option •Add selective Data to Windows Clipboard if needed.
 •Can have as much simultaneous clipboards as possible.
 (Depends on Disk Space).